plaited/plaited/packages/css/README.md

 ```

 ## tokens
-A simple utility to rapidly & conditionally apply tokens inline on a node or using our css utility
+A simple utility to conditionally apply & join tokens inline on a node or using our css utility

 Example